Taming-the-BEAST/Prior-selection/README.md

 <br>

 After the installation of an add-on, the program is on your computer, but BEAUti is unable to load the template files for the newly installed model unless it is restarted.
-So, let's restart BEAUti to make sure we have **BDSKY** model at hand.
+So, let's restart BEAUti to make sure we have the **BDSKY** model at hand.

-> Close the **BEAST 2 Package Manager** and **_restart_** BEAUti to fully load the **BDSKY** package.
+> Close the **BEAST2 Package Manager** and **_restart_** BEAUti to fully load the **BDSKY** package.
 >